Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 It’s no secret that teenagers’ brains work differently, but why don’t they have the same advantage as young children, whose brains contain about 60 percent more neurons than the teens’?

-Let’s look again at the images of infants we have been studying.
+Let’s look again at the images of a child’s brain we have been studying.
 They come into this world with brains like clean canvases, though there are hints of “calligraphy” knowledge from the womb.
 After birth, they draw a flood of letters and pictures (like those of birds, animals, their city, their country, and their language) into their “library” from the environment through feeling, looking, hearing, smelling, and tasting.

 From infant to toddler to child to adolescent, the youngsters receive encouragement, coaching, and influence from parents, family and friends.
 It’s as if each person can have a hand in “drawing” the mapping of neurons during the formative years of a child’s life, when the child’s brain acquires knowledge and develops neuronal connections.